When you need an EPC

 You could get a fine of at least £500 if you do not get an EPC when you need one.

-There are certain types of buildings that do not need an EPC.
+Some buildings do not need an EPC.
+These are:

-- standalone buildings (other than homes) with a useful floor area of less than 50 square metres
+- standalone buildings (not homes) with a useful floor area under 50 square metres

-- temporary buildings which are planned to be used for 2 years or less
+- temporary buildings planned to be used for 2 years or less

-- buildings with a low energy demand (non-residential agricultural buildings or workshops)
+- buildings with a low energy demand, such as non-residential agricultural buildings or workshops

 - buildings sold to be demolished